Why go to Italy?

 A treasure trove of culture, history, good food and style, Italy is all these things and more.

 Land of culture, artistic masterpieces, Renaissance learning, designer fashion, Roman ingenuity and, of course, great food and strong coffee.
 What else can you say about Italy?
 Well, how much time have you got?
-Holidays to this ancient country really are the stuff of dreams.
+Holidays to Italy really are the stuff of dreams.
 The only problem is, with so much to see and do in this land of wonder, one trip just isn’t enough.

 When it’s not thrilling you with its ancient Greek and Roman heritage, its medieval towns or its Gothic churches, it will be enthralling you with its bustling metropolises.
 Cities like Milan and Turin show the modern face of Italy, which is one of style, sophistication and above all else class.
 Where top-notch restaurants and nights at the opera sit comfortably with live music halls and techno pumping nightclubs.
 The other side of Italy is one of romance.
 And when it comes to love, nowhere knows the language quite so well as this country.
 Whether you’re taking a gondola trip down Venice’s Grand Canal, climbing Pisa’s Leaning Tower or meandering through Florence’s majestic squares, you won’t find anywhere quite so amorous as Italy’s medieval cities.
 Its countryside is equally enticing with mountains and lakes to the north, rolling hills and vineyards further south and, of course, the volcanic landscape of Sicily.